Valence quark-stopping and gluon junction-stopping scenarios in electron-nucleus collisions at the forthcoming Electron-Ion Collider: Which one is correct?: Soft and hard components of particle distribution

 In the case of considering numerous groups of events, in which each group forms a source with rapidity shift $y_x$ and temperature $T_x$, one may use a multi-Erlang distribution for $p_T$ spectra and a multi-Gaussian form for $y$ distribution.
 Alternatively, each source or component can be also described by an ideal gas model which is isotropic in the rest frame of the source.
 One has the unity-density of $p_T$ and $y$ to be~\cite{30}

-where $g$ is the degeneracy factor which is equal to 1 for bosons and 2 for fermions, $V_x$ represents the volume of the source, $m_0$ denotes the rest mass of the considered particle, and $\mu$ is the chemical potential of the given particle.
+where $g=2s+1$ is the degeneracy factor, $s$ is the spin quantum number (which is equal to 0 for $\pi^{\pm}$ and $K^{\pm}$ mesons, and 1/2 for proton and neutron), $V_x$ represents the volume of the source, $m_0$ denotes the rest mass of the considered particle, and $\mu$ is the chemical potential of the given particle.
 In addition, $S=-1$, 1, and 0 correspond to Bose-Einstein, Fermi-Dirac, and Maxwell-Boltzmann statistics, respectively.

 From the unity-density mentioned above, the density of $p_T$ can be written as